zorojuro75/Weather-Dashboard/README.md

 ## Features

-- Real-time temperature, humidity, pressure, soil moisture, and soil nutrient data
+- Real-time temperature, humidity, soil moisture, and soil nutrient data
+- Gauge chart for temperature
-- Gauge charts for temperature, humidity, pressure, and soil moisture
+- Line chart soil moisture over time
+- Area chart for humidity over time
+- Bar chart to show Nutrients PPM levels by Nutrients type
+- Scatter diagram to show the relationship between humidity and soil moisture.
 - Responsive design
 - Auto-refreshes charts with new data every 30 seconds
 - Fetches latest data from MySQL database

+**As all the data here is auto generated and dummy that's why the relationship between data and their trends is not perfect.**

 ## Requirements

 - PHP 7.0 or higher